cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-wishlist/README.md

 ## Changelog

-### 3.0.18 - Released on 13 January 2021
+### 3.1.1 - Released on 27 September 2021

-* New: support for WooCommerce 4.9
-* Update: plugin framework
+* Update: YITH Plugin Framework
-* Tweak: improved product name sanitization on wishlist template
-* Dev: added fifth parameter for yith_wcwl_add_to_wishlist_button_html filter
+* Fix: debug info feature removed for all logged in users

 ## Support